cloudmatrix/esky/README.txt

 bootstrapping mechanism that keeps the app safe in the face of failed or partial updates.

-Esky is currently compatible with apps frozen using bbfreeze or py2exe.
+Esky is currently capable of freezing apps with bbfreeze or py2exe.
 Adding support for other freezer programs should be straightforward; patches will be gratefully accepted.